-Content composes the most important part of social media.
+Content comprises the most important part of social media.
 Users come for social media platforms for content.
 From a business point of view, content is the main method to deliver their messages to the target customer.

 Every word a business uses on social media counts.
 Therefore, when performing an analysis, you should pay close attention to all the details.
 Language, tone, wording, repeated messages, grammar and spelling mistakes are all a part of the analysis.

 Publishing strategy is also a part of the content analysis.
 The Publishing strategy refers to how often the company posts new content and at what time it publishes content – which is quite important when considering the time your target audience typically accesses online platforms.